Using Asset Tags to Improve Equipment Tracking and Management

 If you answered no to any of these questions, don’t worry – you’re not alone.

-“Not many organizations can confidently claim they’ve got their arms around 100 percent of their physical assets, where they’re located and who has access to each item,” said Ethan Adams, an ID Label business development manager.
+“Not many organizations can confidently claim they’ve got their arms around 100 percent of their physical assets, where they’re located and who has access to each item,” said John McDonough, an ID Label business development manager.
 “But it’s relatively easy to make significant headway to improve management of your key assets.
 And the benefits are clear and compelling.”

 “Quality, durable labels, paired with barcode scanners and inventory management software, are the ideal solution for a robust asset management program.”

 Why You Should Tag and Track Computers, Equipment and Other Assets

 The use of asset labels and tags with barcodes offers a broad range of benefits to organizations, including:

 - Monitoring employee equipment usage and access

 - Improving equipment lifecycle planning